 The original plan had been for us to have lunch at The Perch in Binsey, but it had recently burned and was closed for restoration.

 Plan B was to walk along the Thames path to The Trout in Wolvercote for lunch.

 The narrow riverboats are available for hire to travel the small rivers and canals of England.
 That's on the to-do list for some day.

 Unfortunately Plan B didn't pan out either.
 This gorgeous summer Saturday drew quite a crowd to The Trout so we scattered to the four winds for lunch.
 Jim and I took the city bus back to Oxford.

-The rather odd name of the pub, which was nicknamed "the bird and baby," comes from a story associated with the Earls of Darby.
+The odd name of the pub, nicknamed "the bird and baby," comes from a story associated with the Earls of Darby.
 In the story, one of their ancestors had an illegitimate son.
 He directed that the baby boy be placed beneath a tree where there was an eagle's nest.
 When he walked past the tree with his unsuspecting wife he pointed out the child and suggested that they adopt him.
 Apparently there was a folk superstition that eagles would occasionally rescue children in danger, but I've not been able to verify this.

-Christ Church was originally founded as Cardinal's College by Cardinal Wolsey in 1524.
+Christ Church was founded as Cardinal's College by Cardinal Wolsey in 1524.
 It was located at the site of St. Frideswide's Monastery, which dated from the 9th century and was suppressed to fund the college.
 When Wolsey fell out of favor, King Henry VIII re-founded the college in 1546.
 He also designated the old monastery church as a cathedral.